jmotes/nuxt-markdown-blog-starter/contents/en/blog/vuex-what-is-when-use-it.md

 ---
+isTextColorDark: true
+color: "#edece7"
+trans: vuex-que-es-cuando-utilizarlo
-name: 'vuex-what-is-when-use-it'
+name: vuex-what-is-when-use-it
 title: How Vuex works and how I used it wrong
-year: 23 January 2019
-color: '#edece7'
-isTextColorDark: true
-trans: 'vuex-que-es-cuando-utilizarlo'
+date: 2021-02-04T02:09:39.035Z
-id: 'vuex-what-when'
+id: vuex-what-when
 description: |
   Vuex basics, how I make my website's performance worse using it and why
+year: 23 January 2019
 ---

 ## What is Vuex?